Usui Policies and Procedures

 Jury Duty and Witness Leave:

 The Company recognizes the responsibility of each individual to perform civic duties as called upon.
 It is Company policy to allow full-time employees to take time off from their workday for jury duty and to testify as a witness in a court case.
 The Company will pay regular base wages to the employee who is on jury duty or for testifying as a witness for up to thirty (30) days.
-Absences longer than thirty (30) days will be handled on a case by case basis and approved by your manager.
+Absences longer than thirty (30) days will be handled on a case by case basis.
 If you are called for jury duty, you must submit the Court Notice and the Proof of Jury Duty Attendance to the proper supervisor to be attached with your time sheet.
 If you are called as a witness, you must supply a copy of the subpoena to be attached with your time sheet.
 The employee will be expected to report to work whenever excused by the court, for any workday or portion of a workday.

 Jury duty served by employees is considered as hours worked for purposes of performing overtime calculations.
 Employees, if subpoenaed, will be given unpaid time-off to appear in court as a witness unless they are a witness on behalf of UIC for a work related matter in which case they will receive their normal rate of pay.
 Voluntary duty as a witness is not covered by this policy.